Be on the lookout for ticks on your kids and pets, now through October.

 When and how to check your child for ticks

-- In addition to checking your children and pets when they come in from outside, you can dress your child in long sleeves and pants if they’re going to be hiking or spending time in grassy fields.
+Another option is to dress your child in long sleeves and pants if they’re going hiking or will spend time in grassy fields.
+Remember to check your pets for ticks, too, if they go outdoors.

 What to do if your child is bitten by a tick